benshimonz/V1/README.md

 A tag cannot be reference before its definition

- * A tag defined after an 'X', '&#8603;' or 'O' - can not be used before it
+* A tag defined after an 'X' - can not be used before it
- * A tag defined after an 'X' can not be referenced before the 'X'
+* A tag defined after an 'O' - can not be used before it

-* A tag defined in an quantifier's branch can not be referenced before the quantifier
+* A tag defined after a 'rightwards arrow with stroke' - can not be used before it

-* A tag defined in an '|' quantifier's branch can be used in other branches
+* A tag defined in one '&' quantifier's branch can be used in other branchs
-- A tag
+* Several branches of an '&' quantifier may not reference tags circularly (e.g. branch 1 reference a tag defined in branch 2 and vice versa)
+* For any quantifier except '&' - a tag defined in a branch cannot be used in other branches

+* A tag defined after a quantifier - can be referenced before the quantifier only for
+ * Aggregate conditions (e.g. 'sum {1} > 100)
+ * Min/Max aggregations (e.g. '3 → with min {1}')

+* A relationship with a property tag definition and an aggregation